kfurtak1024/hal9000_init/20_os_linux/installation.md

 sudo usermod -aG docker $USER
 ```

-Then log out and log back in for the group changes to take effect.
+Then restart for the group changes to take effect.

 ### 4. Enable Docker on startup